clifford2/golang-migrate-ppc64le/README.md

 For linux/amd64 & linux/arm64 images, see
 <https://hub.docker.com/r/migrate/migrate>.

-## TODO
+## Build Pipeline

-This build is triggered by a GitHub Action weekly scheduled run.
-Scheduled workflows are disabled automatically after 60 days of repository inactivity, so I need to find a smarter way to trigger this.
+The image build is done by [GNU `make`](https://www.gnu.org/software/make/), which is called from a GitHub Action.
+This runs whenever code in the `main` branch changes, or when triggered manually.

 ## Manual Build

+To build & push the image locally, simply run `make`.

 The build essentially automates these manual steps: